More DFL hopefuls will be on the special State Senate primary ballot in January than in any such election in party history

 Preston farmer Kenric Scheevel won that race and would serve eight years in the chamber.

-The 10 hopefuls vying for SD 60 this month is tied for the sixth most in the primary era for vacant State Senate seat:
+The 10 hopefuls vying for SD 60 this month is tied for the sixth most in the primary era for a vacant State Senate seat:

 • January 31, 1949 (SD 49, Ramsey County): 20 candidates